go-vikunja/vikunja/Featurecreep.md

 ### Later

+* [ ] Backgrounds for lists -> needs uploading and storing and so on
 * [ ] Plugins
 * [ ] Rename Namespaces?
 * [ ] Namespaces to collections and n-n (one list can be in multiple collections)?